Armed Forces Aptitude Tests

 Reading Comprehension – 27 questions testing your reading skills.

-Mechanical Comprehension – Examines mechanical aptitude over a variety of subjects with 30 total questions.
+Mechanical Comprehension– Examines mechanical aptitude over a variety of subjects with 30 total questions.
 The level of knowledge needed for this test can be compared to a high school physics course, with things like pressure, volume, velocity, engines, gears, and more being tested.

-Spatial Apperception Test – 25 questions.
+undefined – 25 questions.
 Visual orientation is key in this section, with views from the cockpit being provided for the test-taker to choose from.

 Aviation and Nautical Information Test – 30 questions.
 Aviation history, nautical terms, aerodynamics, flight rules and more are covered in this section.
 A general study of aviation from commonly available sources will help to prepare for this portion of the test.